 C. Societal changes and demographic transition

-The 2023 Commission Report on Demographic Change explores challenges arising from ageing, population decline and reduced numbers of working-age individuals.
+The 2023 Commission report on the impact of demographic change in a changing environment explores challenges arising from ageing, population decline and reduced numbers of working-age individuals.
 Addressing the EU’s ageing population, ensuring a high quality of life in old age and sustainable healthcare systems are key challenges.
 In 2020, the WHO launched the Decade of Healthy Ageing, and the Commission published a green paper on ageing in January 2021.
-Along with that, the Commission adopted a Communication on ‘Demographic change in Europe: a toolbox for action’ that lists EU instruments available to Member States to manage the demographic change in the EU.
+In addition, the Commission adopted a communication entitled ‘Demographic change in Europe: a toolbox for action’, which lists EU instruments available to Member States to manage the demographic change in the EU.

-In response to the challenges posed by the migration crises, the action plan on the integration of third-country nationals, that is, non-EU nationals, was adopted in 2016.
-The action plan addresses, inter alia, health-related disadvantages experienced by migrants including access to health services.
-In 2020, the Commission put forward the European Agenda for Migration and the New Pact on Migration and Asylum, which aim to further streamline EU policies in this area.
+In response to the challenges posed by the migration crises, the action plan on the integration of third country nationals (non-EU nationals) was adopted in 2016.
+The action plan addresses, inter alia, health-related disadvantages experienced by migrants, including access to health services.
+In 2020, the Commission put forward the European Agenda on Migration and the New Pact on Migration and Asylum, which aim to further streamline EU policies in this area.
+The regulations entered into force in June 2024 and will be applicable from 1 July 2026.

-Back in 2015, Parliament called for action to reduce childhood inequalities in areas such as health, and to introduce the Child Guarantee in the context of an EU plan to combat child poverty.
+Back in 2015, Parliament called for action to reduce childhood inequalities in areas such as health, and to introduce a European Child Guarantee in the context of an EU plan to combat child poverty.
 In June 2021, the Commission’s proposal to establish a European Child Guarantee was adopted by the Council.
-As a first step, Member States submitted national plans outlining how they will implement the Child Guarantee up until 2030, to be reviewed every two years.
+The objective of the European Child Guarantee is to prevent and combat social exclusion by ensuring that children in need have effective access to a set of key services, including free healthcare and healthy nutrition.
+As a first step, Member States submitted national plans outlining how they will implement the European Child Guarantee until 2030, with progress to be reviewed every two years.

 D. Medicines (2.2.5)

 A medicinal product (medicine) is a substance or combination of substances that is used for the treatment or prevention of diseases in human beings.
-Directive 2001/83/EC and Regulation (EC) No 726/2004 lay down the requirements and procedures for marketing authorisation, as well as the rules for monitoring authorised products.
-Regulation (EU) 2019/1243 brought changes to this legislation, implementing particular actions aimed at guaranteeing the accessibility of medications and handling shortages across the EU.
+The directive on the Community code relating to medicinal products for human use (Directive 2001/83/EC) and the regulation laying down Community procedures for the authorisation and supervision of medicinal products for human and veterinary use and establishing a European Medicines Agency (Regulation (EC) No 726/2004) lay down the requirements and procedures for marketing authorisation, as well as the rules for monitoring authorised products.
+The regulation adapting a number of legal acts providing for the use of the regulatory procedure with scrutiny to Articles 290 and 291 of the Treaty on the Functioning of the European Union (Regulation (EU) 2019/1243) brought changes to this legislation, implementing particular actions aimed at guaranteeing the accessibility of medications and handling shortages across the EU.

 To strengthen medicine supply and production, the Commission proposed the Critical Medicines Act in March 2025.
 It seeks to improve the availability of critical medicines and expand access to treatments for rare diseases and underserved markets.
-Alongside this, the Critical Medicines Alliance was established in January 2024 under HERA as a consultative platform.
+Currently, Parliament and the Council are ready to start negotiations on the act.
+Alongside this, the Critical Medicines Alliance was established in January 2024 under the HERA as a consultative platform.
 The Alliance brings together stakeholders from Member States, industry, civil society and the scientific community to identify priority areas and propose solutions to prevent and manage medicine shortages.

-The EMA is responsible for facilitating the development of medicines and monitoring their safety, evaluating marketing authorisations and providing information to healthcare professionals.
+The EMA is responsible for facilitating the development of medicines and monitoring their safety, for evaluating marketing authorisations and for providing information to healthcare professionals.
 Clinical trials investigate the effectiveness and safety of medicines in humans.
-Regulation (EU) No 536/2014 on clinical trialsestablished harmonised rules for the authorisation and conduct of clinical trials in the EU.
+The regulation on clinical trials on medicinal products for human useestablished harmonised rules for the authorisation and conduct of clinical trials in the EU.

 As part of its ongoing revision of the general pharmaceutical legislation, the Commission presented the Pharmaceutical Package in April 2023, aiming to make medicines more available, accessible and affordable.
-At the same time, it proposed a Council Recommendation to step up the fight against AMR based on a One Health approach, which was adopted on 13 June 2023.
-It is defined by the Commission as ‘an integrated, unifying approach that aims to sustainably balance and optimise the health of people, animals, and ecosystems’.
+At the same time, it proposed a Council recommendation on stepping up EU actions to combat antimicrobial resistance in a One Health approach, which was adopted on 13 June 2023.
+The Commission defines it as ‘an integrated, unifying approach that aims to sustainably balance and optimise the health of people, animals, and ecosystems’.
+Parliament and the Council have adopted their positions on the two proposals and are currently negotiating in trilogue discussions.

-In July 2024, a new Regulation on Substances of Human Origin was adopted.
+In July 2024, a new regulation on standards of quality and safety for substances of human origin intended for human application was adopted.
 It sets quality and safety standards for human-derived substances used in healthcare.
 The regulation will apply from 7 August 2027.

 E. eHealth

-In 2025, a regulation for a European Health Data Space (EHDS) was adopted seeking to empower EU citizens to manage their health data, which enabled cross-border use for research and innovation while ensuring data protection compliance.
-This is a major achievement in eHealth for the EU.
+In 2025, a regulation for a European Health Data Space (EHDS) was adopted, which seeks to empower EU citizens to manage their health data, and enabled cross-border use for research and innovation while ensuring data protection compliance.
+This is a major achievement in the EU’s eHealth agenda.

-The eHealth Network is a voluntary network set up under Article 14 of Directive 2011/24/EU which provides a platform for Member States’ competent authorities dealing with eHealth.
-The 2018 Commission Communication on the Digital Transformation of Health and Care in the Digital Single Market prioritises secure access to health data (including cross-border) for citizens, personalised medicine, better research through shared EU data infrastructure and empowering citizens with digital tools for user feedback and person-centred care (mobile health solutions).
+The eHealth Network is a voluntary network set up under Article 14 of the directive on the application of patients’ rights in cross-border healthcare (Directive 2011/24/EU) which provides a platform for Member States’ competent authorities dealing with eHealth.
+The 2018 Commission communication on enabling the digital transformation of health and care in the Digital Single Market prioritises secure access to health data (including cross-border) for citizens, personalised medicine, better research through shared EU data infrastructure and the empowerment of citizens through digital tools for user feedback and person-centred care (mobile health solutions).
 The eHealth Digital Service Infrastructure ensures the continuity of care for European citizens while they are travelling abroad in the EU.

 F. Health Technology Assessment (HTA)

 HTA aims to offer evidence-based data on health technologies to ensure safe, effective, patient-focused and cost-efficient health policies.
-National authorities also use HTA findings to guide decisions about which technologies should be reimbursed at the domestic level.
-HTA assesses the added value of health technologies including medicines, medical devices and diagnostic tools, surgical procedures, as well as measures for disease prevention, diagnosis or treatment.
+National authorities also use HTA findings to guide decisions on which technologies should be reimbursed at the domestic level.
+HTA assesses the added value of health technologies, including medicines, medical devices, diagnostic tools, surgical procedures, and measures for disease prevention, diagnosis or treatment.
 A new regulation for assessing health technologies was adopted in December 2021 and has been gradually applied since January 2025.

 G. Biotechnology

-In July 2024, the Commission proposed a series of targeted actions to boost biotechnology and biomanufacturing in the EU through its Communication entitled ‘Building the Future with Nature: Boosting Biotechnology and Biomanufacturing in the EU’.
-The European Biotech Act aims to accelerate innovation in HTA, clinical trials and biomanufacturing, strengthening Europe’s competitiveness and advancing healthcare solutions.
+In July 2024, the Commission proposed a series of targeted actions to boost biotechnology and biomanufacturing in the EU through its communication entitled ‘Building the future with nature: Boosting Biotechnology and Biomanufacturing in the EU’.
+The upcoming European Biotech Act aims to accelerate innovation in HTA, clinical trials and biomanufacturing, strengthening Europe’s competitiveness and advancing healthcare solutions.
+The proposal for the Biotech Act is mentioned in the 2026 Commission work programme.

 Role of the European Parliament